 - field lines penetrate magnetic materials (compare this to electric field lines, which terminate on the surface of conductors)

 - field lines bend at the surface of a magnetic material

 The symbol for the magnetic field is B (boldface) when describing the full vector quantity and B (italic) when describing the magnitude alone.

-The SI unit of the magnetic field is the tesla [T], named in honor of the Serbian-American electrical engineer Nikola Tesla (1856-1943) born in a part of the Austro-Hungarian or Hapsburg Empire that is now the independent nation of Croatia.
+The SI unit of the magnetic field is the tesla [T], named in honor of the Serbian-American electrical engineer Nikola Tesla (1856–1943) born in a part of the Austro-Hungarian or Hapsburg Empire that is now the independent nation of Croatia.
 Tesla was a pioneer in the associated disciplines of alternating electric current and rotating magnetic fields.
-His basic designs for electric motors, generators and transformers in the early part of the Twentieth Century were little changed by the beginning of the Twenty first Century.
+His basic designs for electric motors, generators and transformers in the early part of the 20th century were little changed by the beginning of the 21st century.